 Duke's regulated utilities provide a stable source of earnings.
 The company's large capital-expenditure plan should drive rate base and earnings growth for the next several years.

-Rising interest rates could unearth more attractive income-producing alternatives for yield-seeking investors.
+As with all utilities, rising interest rates could unearth more attractive income-producing alternatives for yield-seeking investors.
 Read more

-Duke Energy is the largest U.S. utility with regulated utilities in the Carolinas, Indiana, Florida, Ohio, and Kentucky that deliver electricity and gas to about 7.1 million Read more
+Duke Energy is the largest U.S. utility, with regulated utilities in the Carolinas, Indiana, Florida, Ohio, and Kentucky that deliver electricity and gas to about 7.1 million Read more